mikedotalmond/web-audio/README.md

 ---

-Fairly experimental, so you'll need a recent version of Chrome (or Firefox)
+Fairly experimental, so you'll need a recent version of Chrome

 http://mikedotalmond.github.io/web-audio/